Microsoft 365 governance

 The answer to the first question – who can create Teams in your environment is easy, and not always a satisfactory one: everyone can.
 I know companies who stopped their Teams rollout in only a few weeks after they got a few thousand Teams in their environment.
 This is the moment when we can clearly see that we need a governance plan from day one when rolling out Microsoft Teams.
 “Adding” governance later is possible, but more difficult.

-Microsoft Teams and Office 365 groups are complimentary, and whoever can create a group in Office 365 Groups, can also create Teams.
-Giving everyone permission to create Office 365 groups is a generally bad idea in the first place (which also means creating all the other Group-based Office 365 services, such as Microsoft Planner), so the best way would be limiting the number of users who can create Office 365 groups.
+Microsoft Teams and Microsoft 365 groups (previously Office 365 Groups) are complimentary, and whoever can create a group in Microsoft 365 Groups, can also create Teams.
+Giving everyone permission to create Microsoft 365 groups is a generally bad idea in the first place (which also means creating all the other Group-based Office 365 services, such as Microsoft Planner), so the best way would be limiting the number of users who can create Microsoft 365 groups.

-However, Office 365 Groups are just representations of the Azure Active Directory groups inside the Azure Portal, and this is where we need to make some changes.
+However, Microsoft 365 Groups are just representations of the Microsoft Entra ID (previously Azure AD) groups inside the Azure Portal, and this is where we need to make some changes.

-Please see the “GroupAdmins” group above, which is marked as a “Security” group: this is the group which we have created either in Azure AD within the Azure Portal, or Groups within the Microsoft 365 Admin Portal.
+Please see the “GroupAdmins” group above, which is marked as a “Security” group: this is the group which we have created either in Entra ID within the Azure Portal, or Groups within the Microsoft 365 Admin Portal.

 Limit access for creating Microsoft Teams